ufo-ad

 How To Use a Jade Comb?

 There are several ways to use a jade comb.
 If the jade comb has a contoured side, use it like using a facial gua sha tool and scrape the face and body with it.
 People can also run it through their hair to promote blood flow to their scalp.
 A Jade comb is usually used to brush oily hair.
-After applying oil, hold the comb almost flat or at 15 degrees against the head, starting from hairline to hair lock and from above the ear to back of the neck, applying pressure on the scalp and spending more time combing hair in all directions for better results, it may take a few months for results to show.
+After applying oil, hold the comb almost flat or at 15 degrees against the head, starting from the hairline to the hair lock and from above the ear to the back of the neck, applying pressure on the scalp and spending more time combing hair in all directions for better results, it may take a few months for results to show.
 Next, take the comb edge of the tool and run it along the hairline, the area right above the ears, and the occipital ridge at the back of the scalp's base of the spine.
 Massaging the scalp, especially in these areas, lowers the heart rate, blood pressure, and stress levels.

 What Are the Benefits of Jade Combs?